dhh1128/codecraft.co/when-good-comments-mean-bad-language.md

       [3]   if(!(LIST_EMPTY(attributes)) return FALSE;
       [4]   if(!BETWEEN(maxLoadCount, 1, 100) && (maxLoadCount != -1)) return FALSE;

       In line [1], some names were changed to protect the intent.
 In general, programming communities seem to have adopted the XfromY naming convention for procedures used to convert from one type to another.
 It seems that's what this method is doing, so I made the appropriate change.
 Following conventions reduces mental burden.
 Additionally, I changed the string parameter's name to "source", since that's the source code of the data.
 Presumably, VehicleFromString is a parser, and you feed source code to parsers.
-Also, notice the code you wrote in listing 1 is buggy -- you have no parameter named serializedAttrs.  ;-)  Your list of attributes implies a plurality of attributes, and so I just called those "attributes."
+Also, notice the code you wrote in listing 1 is buggy &mdash; you have no parameter named serializedAttrs.  ;-)  Your list of attributes implies a plurality of attributes, and so I just called those "attributes."
 Short, simpler, and carries the full semantic load of the concept.

       In line [2], [3], and [4], I use preprocessor macros to make common range-based and pointer validation checks succinct and easily re-used.
 Indeed, if the "return false on invalid input" thing is a pattern, then each if-statement can be replaced by a suitable macro, or even the entire block of if-statements if they repeat often.